praveek/launch.en/help/launch-reference/managing-resources/rules.md

 You can use `document.write` within your custom scripts regardless of the events configured for the rule.

 You can order different custom code types among each other.
-For example, you can now have a JavaScript custom code action, then an HTML custom code action, then a JavaScript custom code action. [!DNL Launch] ensures that they are executed in that order.
+For example, you can now have a JavaScript custom code action, then an HTML custom code action, then a JavaScript custom code action. [!DNL Platform Launch] ensures that they are executed in that order.

 ## Rule Bundling

-Rule events and conditions are always bundled into the main Launch library.
+Rule events and conditions are always bundled into the main Platform Launch library.
 Actions may be bundled in the main library or loaded late as sub-resources as needed.
 Whether the actions are bundled or not is determined by the rule's event type.

 ### Rules with "Core - Library Loaded" or "Core - Page Top" events

 These events need to be executed almost always (unless conditions evaluate to false), so for efficiency, they are bundled into the main library, the file referenced by your embed code.

-* **Javascript:** The JavaScript is embedded in the main [!DNL Launch] library.
+* **Javascript:** The JavaScript is embedded in the main [!DNL Platform Launch] library.
 The custom script is wrapped in a script tag and written to the document using `document.write`.
 If the rule has multiple custom scripts, they're written in order.
-* **HTML:** The HTML is embedded in the main Launch library. `document.write` is used to write the HTML to the document.
+* **HTML:** The HTML is embedded in the main Platform Launch library. `document.write` is used to write the HTML to the document.
 If the rule has multiple custom scripts, they're written in order.

 ### Rules with any other event